 I vividly remember "the day".
-Alex was whining and fidgeting under the doctor's desk, and Jamie was repeatedly opening and closing the drawers of the file cabinet.
-It only took a few minutes; and one word, to change our world forever.
+Alex (Alie) whining and fidgeting under the doctor's desk, and Jamie repeatedly opening and closing the drawers of the file cabinet.
+It took just a few minutes and one word to change our world forever.
 "Autism".
 Confusion, shock, sadness and pain quickly transformed us into energized and unrelenting parents, determined to seek the best educational program and medical treatment for our sons.

-Alex and Jamie have grown to become handsome young men.
+Alie and Jamie have grown to become handsome young men.
 Yet, they are profoundly autistic.
-Neither one of them can communicate verbally, with the exception of simple words, most of which are understood only by those who know them.
+Neither of them can communicate verbally, with the exception of simple words, most of which are understood only by those who know them.
 When they were young, they received therapy in our home.
-Once they turned five, with virtually no schools to choose from that were exclusively for children with autism, we became the founding parents of the Eden II Genesis School.
+Once they turned five, with virtually no schools to choose from that were exclusively for children with autism, we became the founding parents of the Eden II Genesis School, now located in East Meadow, New York.
 An intensive behavioral program just for children with autism, this program filled a dire need on Long Island.
 However, the thought that they would ever be included in any activity with their typically developing peers was only a dream.
 Until they started to run.

 We heard about a running club that paired experienced runners with those with developmental disabilities.
 After contacting the Rolling Thunder Running Club, we met two of their coaches for the first time; Shaunthy Hughes and Mike Kelly; at a nearby park, to see if the boys could run with them.
-With fear in our hearts, we watched as they all ran off together; then disappearing from our site; as we waited for their return.
+With fear in our hearts, we watched as they all ran off together; then disappearing from our sight; as we waited for their return.
 It seemed to be an eternity, but 30 minutes later, there they all were, running toward us at full speed.
 We could see the boys were smiling and overly excited as they approached.
 That was a pivotal moment for us as a family, as our journey took on a new direction.
-Gushing with enthusiasm, they told us that Alex and Jamie were "natural" runners with unlimited potential!
-The only problem was that we would have to find a coach that could run with Alex, as he was exceptionally fast, and especially gifted.
+Gushing with enthusiasm, they told us that Alie and Jamie were "natural" runners with unlimited potential!
+The only problem was that we would have to find a coach that could run with Alie, as he was exceptionally fast, and as we began to learn, especially gifted.

-Soon thereafter we met Kevin McDermott, and he has been Alex's running ever since.
-Kevin developed a special interest in him.
+Soon thereafter we met Kevin McDermott who quickly became Alie's personal coach.
+Kevin developed a special interest in Alie.
 Their relationship quickly took on a life of its own.
-He knew Alex was fast; a "Running Machine" as he would say; as he would take off a top speed and not stop until he was told to to do so.
+He knew Alie was fast; a "running machine" as he would say; as he would take off a top speed and not stop until he was told to to do so.
 He didn't know how to pace, so every practice was a race.
-That's how he earned the nickname, "One Speed Only".
-Under Kevin's tutelage and his methodical training, Alex has become an amazing, accomplished runner, finishing his best marathon in 3hours, 9 minutes and 25 seconds in the 2015 Suffolk County Marathon.
+That's how he earned the nickname, "one speed only".
+Under Kevin's tutelage and his methodical training, Alie has grown to become an amazing, accomplished runner, consistently setting personal records each year.

 The boys were welcomed and included in their high school cross country team where they participated as valuable players and competed in meets against other high school teams.
-And as runners in close to 200 mainstream races in and around the tri-state area, they have become "celebrities" among the running community.
-At the 2013 NYC Marathon, Alex and Jamie were featured on ABC's Good Morning America and World News Tonight, and have been in the New York Times, Runners World Magazine, USA Today, Newsday, the Southampton Press, The Boston Herald, and countless other publications.
-Alex usually places first or second in his age group, and in 2009 he earned the Greater Long Island Running Club's Annual Championship Award for the 15-19 Age Group.
-In 2012, he was on the front cover of Footnotes, Long Island's Running magazine.
-I am happy to say, we will never run out of space for the 100+ medals, trophies and plaques that adorn our home!
+They competed in numerous mainstream races in and around the tri-state area and became "quasi-celebrities" among the running community.
+The day of the 2013 NYC Marathon, Alie and Jamie were featured on ABC's Good Morning America and World News Tonight, and they have been covered in stories in The New York Times, Runners World Magazine, The Boston Globe, USA Today, Competitor magazine, Newsday, the Southampton Press, The Boston Herald, and countless other publications.
+Alie typically always places first or second in his age group, and lately has been among the top overall winners, as well as first overall.
+In 2009 he earned the Greater Long Island Running Club's Annual Championship Award for the 15-19 Age Group and in 2017 earned the Club's Most Improved Runner.
+In 2012, he was on the front cover of Footnotes, Long Island's premier running magazine.
+I am happy to say, we will never run out of space for the 300+ medals, trophies and plaques that adorn our home!

-In 2010, Stephen Dalton joined them and started coaching and running races and marathons with Alex.
-Then in 2013, in preparation for the NYC Marathon, the boys became members of the Achilles International Club, and Alex ran one of his best marathon with Kevin McDermott, Matt Connors and Philip Lang.
-And as for Jamie, my husband Allan coaches and runs long distances with him, along with Katie Raab-Reed and Rick Lipsey; and I run the shorter races with him.
+In 2010, Stephen Dalton joined them and started running races and marathons with Alex.
+Then in 2013, in preparation for their first NYC Marathon, the boys became members of the Achilles International Club which enabled them to run in the largest marathon in the world.
+And as for Jamie, my husband Allan coaches and runs long distances with him, completing eight marathons, and I run the shorter distance races with him.

-Coaching Alex and Jamie requires diligence, and is a huge responsibility.
+Coaching Alie and Jamie requires diligence, and is a huge responsibility.
 Because of their limited communication skills, a slight gesture or simple word is enough for them to understand and respond.
 Their coaches must direct them through the course, hydrate them when they are thirsty, watch for hazardous street crossings, and remove articles of clothing when overheated.
-Neither of them ever knows how long each race is; they just run as fast as they can until they reach the finish line.
+Neither of them ever knows how long each race is; they just run until they reach the finish line, with their pace determined by their coaches.
 Running is the number one activity for us as a family.
-And with all this, it is Alex and Jamie who have inspired us.
-Since Alex and Jamie became runners, Allan and I started running as well.
+And with all this, it is Alie and Jamie who have inspired us.
+Since Alie and Jamie became runners, Allan and I started running as well.
 Once I began, I continued while undergoing treatment for breast cancer.
 It became additive for me; running was an emotional and physical necessity for my recovery.
 Allan, who suffers from Multiple Sclerosis, an affliction that oftentimes makes running painful for him, decided the benefits outweigh the negatives, so he started running too.

 ~ Robyn Schneider, Mother, Author, Runner, and Autism Advocate